 The first line of treatment is usually weight loss through a combination of a healthy diet and exercise.
-Losing weight addresses the conditions that contribute to nonalcoholic fatty liver disease.
-Ideally, a loss of 10 percent of body weight is desirable, but improvement in risk factors can become apparent if you lose even three to five percent of your starting weight.
+Losing weight addresses the conditions that contribute to NAFLD.
+Ideally, a loss of 10% of body weight is desirable, but improvement in risk factors can become apparent if you lose even 3% to 5% of your starting weight.
 Weight-loss surgery is also an option for those who need to lose a great deal of weight.

-For those who have cirrhosis due to nonalcoholic steatohepatitis, liver transplantation may be an option.
-Outcomes of liver transplant in this population group are generally very good.
+For those who have cirrhosis due to NASH, liver transplantation may be an option.

 Potential future treatments

-No FDA-approved drug treatment exists for nonalcoholic fatty liver disease, but a few drugs are being studied with promising results.
+No drug treatment has been approved by the Food and Drug Administration for nonalcoholic fatty liver disease, but a few drugs are being studied with promising results.

 Lifestyle and home remedies

 With your doctor's help, you can take steps to control your nonalcoholic fatty liver disease.
 You can: